soffes/blog/posts/2012-05-03-rubymotion-review.markdown

 The way the build system works in RubyMotion might be my favorite thing.
 It's just a rake task, and it's amazing.

 I have custom fonts in the application I was working on.
 I figured this would be annoying to figure out how it wants me to tell it that I'm using a custom font.
-After reading the [RubyMotion docs](http://www.rubymotion.com/developer-center/guides/project-management#_configuration), I ran `rake config` to see the current configuration. *It already had the correct configuration!* RubyMotion detected that I added a font file to my resources folder and added the appropriate configuration for me.
+After reading the [RubyMotion docs](http://www.rubymotion.com/developer-center/guides/project-management#_configuration), I ran `rake config` to see the current configuration. ==It already had the correct configuration!== RubyMotion detected that I added a font file to my resources folder and added the appropriate configuration for me.
 Amazing.

 Here's an excerpt of my Rakefile: